What Is an Empath? A Guide to Thriving as a Highly Sensitive Person

 Part of the challenge of proving empathic ability is a mainstream, material worldview that doesn’t have space to logically “prove” some forms of communication.
-But that doesn’t mean we aren’t influenced by other people’s emotions or state.
-A wealth of scientific research shows all sorts of fascinating connections, such as heart rates and brain waves synchronizing in audiences, from musical performances to theatre.
+But that doesn’t mean we aren’t influenced by other people’s emotions.
+A wealth of scientific research shows all sorts of fascinating connections, such as heart rates and brain waves synchronizing in audiences, from musical performances to theater.

 In addition, the HeartMath Institute has spent decades researching the electromagnetic fields of the human heart and brain.
-Not only are these fields detectable, but can be affected by the Earth and Sun.
+These fields are not only detectable, they can be affected by the Earth and sun.
 Could empaths be more sensitive to this form of communication?
 There’s still much to explore scientifically, but for many people, this is a big part of their lived experience.

 If you’re still understanding what it means to be a member of the empath community, the 10 common empath traits listed below will provide a richer overview of how this could appear in your life.